0xlithe/Microsoft-Teams-Activity-Monitor/README.md

 - **Directory (tenant) ID** → `MICROSOFT_TENANT_ID`
 - Your copied secret → `MICROSOFT_CLIENT_SECRET`

+### Alternative: Microsoft 365 admin center

+Go to admin.microsoft.com and sign in.

+Left menu: Show all → Roles.

+Search Global Reader, open it → Assigned admins.
+Look for your name.

+Or: Users → Active users → open your user → Account tab → Roles → see Admin center access list for Global Reader.

+Tip: If you can’t open the admin center, you likely don’t have any admin role (including Global Reader).

 ## 📱 Usage Guide

 ### Teams Activity Lookup